-Whether you’re qualifying for a $500,000 mortgage, or a $5 million mortgage, there is going to be a sizable monthly mortgage payment that the underwriter will want to be sure you can afford over a long period of time.
-It’s important to be thorough in explaining what you do for a living, the health of the industry and the likelihood of continued employment.
-A company web site, business licenses (self-employed) and other relevant information are important things to include with a loan application.
-Some underwriters may even search for your name or company on Google, so it’s smart to have an idea of what type of results and impression they’ll find if they choose to do a some extra digging.
+Whether you’re qualifying for a $500,000 mortgage or a $5 million mortgage, there is going to be a sizable monthly mortgage payment that the underwriter will want to be sure you can afford over a long period of time.
+It’s important to be thorough in explaining what you do for a living, the health of the industry, and the likelihood of continued employment.
+A company website, business licenses (self-employed), and other relevant information are important things to include with a loan application.
+Some underwriters may even search for your name or company on Google, so it’s smart to have an idea of what type of results and impression they’ll find if they choose to do some extra digging.

-Documentation of assets is critical, and they have to make sense in relation to the income stated on the application.
-For example, if the burrower states an income of $50,000 a month, then there should be sufficient assets and investments to back it up.
-If there are any large expenditures or deductions from checking accounts, make sure to have a paper-trail or letter of explanation that clearly details the nature of the transaction.
+Documentation of assets is critical, and they have to make sense with the income stated on the application.
+For example, if the borrower states an income of $50,000 a month, then there should be sufficient assets and investments to back it up.
+If there are any large expenditures or deductions from checking accounts, make sure to have a paper trail or letter of explanation that clearly details the nature of the transaction.

 The landscape has changed for appraisals, so don’t be surprised if multiple appraisals are required for financing approval on the property.

-Basically, the overall borrower profile and supporting qualifying documentation has to make sense to an underwriter.
-Especially pertaining to the high net-worth world, the borrower’s lifestyle, assets, credit history and income potential should follow a similar pattern of others who take on the liability of large mortgage debts.
+The overall borrower profile and supporting qualifying documentation have to make sense to an underwriter.
+Especially pertaining to the high net-worth world, the borrower’s lifestyle, assets, credit history, and income potential should follow a similar pattern to others who take on the liability of large mortgage debts.
 A good rule-of-thumb to keep in mind when trying to qualify for a non-conforming loan is to have your paperwork organized, as well as a good explanation prepared for anything that may raise potential questions by an underwriter about your ability to repay the mortgage over the term.